ICST-Technion/ESP32_MicroPython_Examples/README.md

-For each example, there is a code and a commentary file containing information and function description.
+For each example, there is a python file and a commentary file containing information and function description.

 Good Luck !